Chart Color Schemes

 Cabarita features high concentrations of family households, with a lower-than-average median household size

 Family households account for 83.0% of all households, including 34.3% couples with children, 39.9% couples without children, and 6.6% single parent families.
-Non-family households make up the remaining 17.0%, with lone person households at 17.0% and group households comprising 1.0%.
+Non-family households constitute the remaining 17.0%, with lone person households at 17.0% and group households comprising 1.0%.
 The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households